djsmanchanda/F1-predictor/README.md

 ## Credits

 Built for F1 fans by F1 fans 🏁
-Data provided by OpenF1 and Ergast APIs
+Data provided by Jolpi/Ergast F1 API